roblourens/facealign/README.md

 -----------------------
     ImportError: No module named cv

-Solution: You have not installed OpenCV or the OpenCV Python bindings
+**Solution**: You have not installed OpenCV or the OpenCV Python bindings

     Traceback (most recent call last):